 4 more successes in Ukraine and Russia

-Dr. Alexander Harbar, head of the Department of Ecology, Nature Management and Human Biology of the Zhytomyr Ivan-Franko State University, Ukraine, was looking for interactive teaching tools and our found our trilingual website www.ukraine-projekt.de.
+Dr. Alexander Harbar, head of the Department of Ecology, Nature Management and Human Biology of the Zhytomyr Ivan-Franko State University, Ukraine, was looking for interactive teaching tools and found our trilingual website www.ukraine-projekt.de.
 His university is technically poorly equipped.
 The only animal-free teaching materials are old Soviet films and charts.
 Due to the lack of recourses, the common animal experiments were part of the standard curriculum.
-With the donated a laptop, a projector and CDs, Dr. Harbar can not only end all animal experiments in his course, but in addition he can teach his students in a much better and modern way.
+With the donated laptop, projector and CDs, Dr. Harbar can not only end all animal experiments in his course, but in addition he can teach his students in a much better and modern way.

-Unfortunately, some of his colleagues were of the opinion that without animal experiments it would not be possible to teach the animal physiology.
+Unfortunately, some of his colleagues were of the opinion that without animal experiments it would not be possible to teach animal physiology.
 Dimitrij Leporskij, our Ukrainian project partner and representative of InterNICHE Ukraine, went to Zhytomyr to convince the teachers.
 It was difficult, but at the end of a long day everyone agreed and the contract was signed a few days later.

 From left to right: Irina Onischuk, Dimitrij Leporskij, Alexander Harbar, Tatyana Mostipaka